-(Print Parent/Guardian Name) , parent or guardian of student athlete , graduating class of 20, for the sports of from the beginning of my child's first of continuing through the date of gradua have read the information in this c Handbook and the Code of Conduct are in effect day of participation in interscholastic athletics and ation or the last date of participation, whichever is and be applicable at any dime during the calendarear. egulations of Addison Community Schools and the ation (MHSAA) as they pertain to my son/daughte Parent Signature Date understand the athletic rules and reguledge to keep all rules and regulationsame.
-In addition, my signature below s at Addison Community Schools.
-I have read an allations and the consequences of violating them. on and to help all of my teammates abide by thow acknowledges that I have read the Athletical accept the rules and regulations as a condition Student Signature Date
+packet.
+All rules of the Addison Athletic Handbook and the Code of Conduct are in effect from the beginning of my child's first day of participation in interscholastic athletics and continuing through the date of graduation or the last date of participation, whichever is later.
+All infractions will be penalized and be applicable at any time during the calendar year and will carry over from year to year.

+I agree to follow all these rules and regulations of Addison Community Schools and the Michigan High School Athletic Association (MHSAA) as they pertain to my son/daughter and me.

+I have chosen to participate in athletics at Addison Community Schools.
+I have read and understand the athletic rules and regulations and the consequences of violating them.
+I pledge to keep all rules and regulation and to help all my teammates abide by the same.
+In addition, my signature below acknowledges that I have read the Athletic Handbook and the Code of Conduct and accept the rules and regulations as a condition of participation.